What is a civic hacknight?

 * Community projects

 * What are YOU working on?
-Plug it into this event's comments section!
+Plug it into the comments section!

 Dev BootCamp NYC is an educational experience designed for the future.
 They focus on hands-on learning over old-school lectures.
 From day one, you’ll dig in and start coding.
 It is the only way to learn.
 Apply today and learn.